pldwznhn/gitskills/README.md

 merge the change

 edit by branch, merge fixed!

+master change!